top of page

 Search

+As the weather warms up, many of us spend more time outside with our dogs.
+But spring and summer bring something else along: fleas.
 These tiny pests can quickly turn a relaxing backyard into an itchy nightmare for both pets and people.
-And once fleas establish themselves in your yard, they can easily hitch a ride inside your home.
+Once fleas establish themselves in your yard, they can easily hitch a ride inside your home.

 Why Fleas Show Up in Your Yard